wermos/website/lessons/procedural-generation-virtual-worlds/perlin-noise-part-2/perlin-noise.md

 This lesson is the second part of a series of lessons devoted to the topic of generating procedural noise patterns.
-If you are not familiar with the subject yet, we strongly recommend you go through the first lesson [Value Noise and Procedural Pattern: Part1](/lessons/procedural-generation-virtual-worlds/procedural-patterns-noise-part-1/) before reading this one.
+If you are not familiar with the subject yet, we  recommend you to read the lesson [Value Noise and Procedural Pattern: Part1](/lessons/procedural-generation-virtual-worlds/procedural-patterns-noise-part-1/) first.

 ## Perlin Noise